augmentedstartups/AS-One/README.md

 Asone is a python wrapper for multiple detection and tracking algorithms all at one place.
 Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with different versions of `YOLO` with minimum lines of code.
 This python wrapper provides yolo models in both `ONNX` and `PyTorch` versions.

+### Prerequisite

+- If using windows, Make sure you have [MS Build tools](https://devblogs.microsoft.com/cppblog/announcing-visual-c-build-tools-2015-standalone-c-tools-for-build-environments) installed in system.

 Usage:

 ```